On May 1, at noon, a small gathering of students met at the Victory Bell to protest President Nixon's expansion of the Vietnam War into Cambodia.

 Captain Ronald Snyder commands Company C of the Ohio National Guard.

 Lieutenant Colonel Charles Fassinger, highest ranking uniformed officer of Ohio National Guard at Kent State on May 4, 1970.
+Notice the ammo clip on the shirt of the guard with a gas mask.

 Troop G Captain Raymond Srp, left, next to Lt.
 Col. Fassinger May 4, 1970.